rodmoioliveira/myblog/content/blog/takeaways-decomposing-systems-into-modules.md

 better designed because it is better understood.
 {% end %}

-Whether of not these benefits are obtained is dependent upon the criteria used in dividing the system into modules.
+Whether of not these benefits can be harvested is dependent upon the criteria used in dividing the system into modules.
 The process of deciding on how to slice the system into different parts is called *modularization*.

 ### Modularizations are not modules

-*Modularization* is defined as high-level description of a responsibility assignment and not a subprogram.
-It consists of all the design decisions that had to be made before the work on a module could begin.
-Two approaches were introduced for the modularization process: the first one represents the functional decomposition approach, with is the more common one; the second represents the information hiding approach.
-A KWIC Index Production System was the toy problem chosen to illustrate the modularization process.
+*Modularization* is a process that consists of all the design decisions that had to be made before the work on a module can begin.
+In the article, two approaches were introduced for the modularization process: the first one represents the functional approach, with is the more common one; the second represents the information hiding approach.
+A KWIC Index Production System was chosen as toy problem to illustrate the modularization process.

 ### Keyword In Context Indexes